-Our whole-school strategies on teaching English, particularly Reading, were embedded last year and monitoring and assessment outcomes showed that the standard of the teaching of reading was a consistently high standard across the school.
-I improved significantly following such interventions.
-The whole-school focus on Mindfulness was fully embedded and continues to provide much-needed strategies to all pupils.
+Our whole-school strategies on teaching English, particularly Reading, were embedded and monitoring and assessment outcomes showed that the standard of the teaching of reading was a consistently high standard across the school.

 Targeted interventions had a measureable impact on the outcomes for PPG pupils, particularly pre-teaching strategies.
 Small-group tuition was accessed by a high proportion of disadvantaged pupils, and was mainly focused on reading skills.
 End of year outcomes for these pupils showed that the tuition had a clear impact on their progress and attainment.